 Read the oxme.info you said: we did report from the consultation.

-At the same time, content was checked and improved, and old content was retired.
+During all these processes, content was checked and updated, and old content was retired.
 If you are looking for content and no longer able to find it, please contact us or email oxme@oxfordshire.gov.uk

 Do it online